-These pages cover what schizophrenia is, what the symptoms are and how you can get treatment.
+This section covers what schizophrenia is, what the symptoms are and how you can get treatment.
+You might find it useful if you have schizophrenia yourself, or if you care for someone who does.

 - Schizophrenia is a mental illness that affects the way you think.